meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-24-decision-trees.md

 ### An Example

-Decision trees can be applied to both regression and classification problems, but we'll use a simple and familiar dataset for this notebook: the iris dataset.
+Decision trees can be applied to both regression and classification problems, but we'll use a simple and familiar dataset for this article: the iris dataset.

 ```python